roberchi/Chino.Jupyter.Extensions/README.md

 # This is an extension for .NET CSharp Kernel for Jupyter Notebook
-The estension available is import .NTE notebook as module The directive is #!iport [path to notebook]
+The estension available in this assembly allow to import .NTE notebook as module The directive is #!import [path to notebook]
+For example:
+    #!import lib\mynotebook